Care for the Patient with a Halo Vest

 2. What are some recommendations for patients with a halo vest surrounding diet?

-3. What are the recommendations for bathing when a patient is wearing a halo vest?
+3. What are the recommendations for bathing when a patient wears a halo vest?

-4. Describe some recommendations to make the work or school setting appropriate for a patient wearing a halo vest.
+4. Describe some recommendations to make the work or school setting appropriate for a halo vest patient.

-5. What are the two items that must be done prior to removal of the halo vest?
+5. What are the two items that must be done before the removal of the halo vest?

 Complete Survey